khushi-srm/DSA-Sorting-Algorithms-Visualizer/README.md

-    Algorithms are the poetry of logic — visualizing them reveals the beauty behind the code."
+    "Algorithms are the poetry of logic — visualizing them reveals the beauty behind the code."